 1970: During a UK tour, Led Zeppelin appeared at The Royal Albert Hall in London on the night of Jimmy Page’s 26th birthday.
 John Lennon, Eric Clapton, and Jeff Beck were all in the audience.
 The two-and-a-quarter-hour set was recorded and filmed but shelved for several decades before finally being officially released on DVD in 2003.

-1971: Badfinger began sessions for their next LP at Abbey Road Studios in London with producer Geoff Emerick.
-The recordings remained unreleased until June of 1993, though many of the songs resurfaced during sessions later that year with producers George Harrison and Todd Rundgren on the band’s Straight Up LP.
+1971: Badfinger began sessions for their next album at EMI Studios in London with producer Geoff Emerick.
+The recordings remained unreleased until June of 1993, though many of the songs resurfaced during sessions later that year with producers George Harrison and Todd Rundgren on the band’s fourth studio album, Straight Up.

 1971: “River Deep—Mountain High” by the Supremes and the Four Tops peaked at #14 on the Billboard Hot 100.
-One of several recordings that paired the two Motown groups, the song was released as part for their 1970 LP The Magnificent 7 and, in addition to reaching #7 on the R&B chart, was the highest charting version of the song in the United States.
+One of several recordings that paired the two Motown groups, the song was released as part for their 1970 album, The Magnificent 7, and, in addition to reaching #7 on the R&B chart, it was the highest charting version of the song in the US.

 1976: Graham Parker and the Rumour signed their first record deal with Mercury Records in England.
 Two years and four albums later, Parker became dissatisfied with the label and signed with Arista Records.